In this guide you will implement real payments within a conversational app deployed on WhatsApp, using Mercado Pago.Documentation Index

 Test cards by country

-To test different scenarios (approved payment, rejected payment, etc.), Mercado Pago publishes test cards by country.In DEV, remember two things:
+To test different scenarios (approved payment, rejected payment, etc.), Mercado Pago publishes test cards by country.- Use test credentials.

 - Use a valid test user in the Buyer email field (from the same country as your credentials).